 Distribution of ToBRFV

 ToBRFV was first reported in 2014 on tomatoes in Israel.
-It has since been reported in Jordan, Mexico, Germany, USA (California), Italy (Sicily), Northern Palestine, United Kingdom, Netherlands, Greece, China and Spain.
+It has since been reported in Europe, the Middle East, China, Mexico and the USA (California).
 The wide distribution of ToBRFV has been attributed the global movement of seed.

-The ToBRFV has since been eradicated from a tomato greenhouse crop in the United States.
+The ToBRFV has since been eradicated from tomato greenhouse crops in the United States and some European countries.

 Figure 1 photo courtesy of Luria et al., Agricultural Research Organization, Volcani Center, doi:10.1371/journal.pone.0170429